lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 If you are playing audio and want a visualization while listening to an audio file :menuselection:`Audio --> Visualizations` and choose the one you want.

+Vlc will have an icon in the system tray when it is open and it looks like a traffic cone.
+If you right click on the tray icon you can select :menuselection:`Pause` to pause playback.

 Screenshot
 ----------
 .. image:: vlc.png